 First World War soldiers also fought with grenades and in 1915 the Germans introduced the flamethrower.

 In the First World War each side dug 3 lines of trenches one behind another.
-First there was the front line trench.
-Behind it were a support trench and finally a reserve trench.
+First, there was the front line trench.
+Behind it was a support trench and finally a reserve trench.
 The trenches were linked together by other trenches.
-Normally trenches were dug in a zig zag fashion rather being straight so if enemy soldiers got in they could not fire along their length.
+Normally trenches were dug in a zig-zag fashion rather being straight so if enemy soldiers got in they could not fire along their length.
 At intervals along the trenches were machine gun posts.

 In 1915 the Germans used gas on the western front.
 At first, they used chlorine.
 However, troops were supplied with gas masks.
 Finally, in 1917 the Germans used mustard gas.
 Yet gas failed to break the stalemate.